Sparse Neuron Ablation Triggers Catastrophic Collapse of the Language Core in Large Vision-Language Models: Experiments

+We now mask neurons in vision-related components: \texttt{multimodal\_projector} and vision encoder in \texttt{LLaVA-1.5-7b-hf}, and Q-Former and vision encoder in \texttt{InstructBLIP-vicuna-7b} (Tables~\ref{tab:component_ablation_llava} and~\ref{tab:component_ablation_instructblip}), revealing a distinct failure mode from language model components (Tables~\ref{tab:collapse_comparison} and \ref{tab:collapse_downproj}): masking vision components drops CLIP scores while perplexity remains stable, whereas masking language FFN neurons causes \emph{complete collapse}.
+This dissociation suggests that vision component failures result in \emph{perceptual failure}: the model loses visual grounding while retaining its linguistic ability.
+According to previous research on compositional reasoning and object hallucination, CLIP scores in the 15-22 range represent a ``chance-level'' baseline where outputs become semantically indistinguishable from random image-text pairings~\cite{clipscore,radford2021learningtransferablevisualmodels,yuksekgonul2022and}.
+This threshold is supported by our language model results, where all masked outputs converge to this range despite generating non-meaningful text.
+We therefore adopt 22 as the CLIP score threshold for \emph{perceptual failure}.
 For \texttt{LLaVA-1.5-7b-hf}, \emph{perceptual failure} requires masking 61--97\% of the multimodal projector and 17--30\% of the vision encoder, far exceeding the sparse critical neuron rates in language model FFN components.
-As Fig.~\ref{fig:llava_mmproj} shows, even when CLIP scores drop below 22, perplexity remains stable.
-The vision encoder of \texttt{InstructBLIP-Vicuna-7b} shows similar patterns, requiring 8--26\% masking.
-However, the Q-Former behaves distinctly: only 0.33--1.63\% of neurons trigger \emph{perceptual failure}, yet perplexity changes remain minimal (Fig.~\ref{fig:instructblip_qformer}).
+As Figure~\ref{fig:llava_mmproj} shows, even when CLIP scores drop below 22, perplexity remains stable.
+The vision encoder of \texttt{InstructBLIP-vicuna-7b} shows similar patterns, requiring 8--26\% masking.
+However, the Q-Former behaves distinctly: only 0.33--1.63\% of neurons trigger \emph{perceptual failure}, yet perplexity changes remain minimal (Figure~\ref{fig:instructblip_qformer}).
 This suggests that vision-related components function as perceptual pathways rather than core reasoning components: the masking causes visual impairment while preserving the model's fundamental capabilities.
 In contrast, masking critical neurons in the language model's FFN components causes \emph{complete collapse} (Tables \ref{tab:collapse_comparison} and \ref{tab:collapse_downproj}): simultaneous perplexity explosion and severe CLIP score degradation indicate catastrophic failure in both comprehension and generation.